framejs/framejs/readme.md

 ```

 ### Using preact renderer
 To be able to use JSX you need to either use babel (output to es6) or typescript.
-This examples are using typescript with `--jsx --jsxFactory h` .
+This example is using typescript with `--jsx --jsxFactory h` .

 ```sh
 npm install @framejs/renderer-preact